tidyverse/tidyverse.org/content/blog/purrr-1-0-0/index.md

 </div>

-Now all list modifying functions will create an element containing `NULL`:
+Now functions that edit a list will create an element containing `NULL`:

 <div class="highlight">